fwaris/FsOpenAI/readme.md

 Note each chat or search API call is independent and stateless (from a server perspective) so 'stickiness' is not required.
 ### 2. Application Configuration

 This *AppConfig.json* file is deployed to (server) wwwroot/app/ folder.
 It contains settings for customizing the appearance of the app and enabling/disabling certain features, e.g. allow plain chat interactions.
-The AppConfig.json should be created using the script [CreateConfig.fsx](/src/FsOpenAI.Tasks/scripts/CreateConfig.fsx).
+The AppConfig.json should be created using a script like [config_default.fsx](/src/FsOpenAI.Tasks/deployments/default/config_default.fsx).
 This will ensure type safety.
 The AppConfig record structure fields are well documented with code comments.
 Hover mouse cursor over the AppConfig record fields to view the comments and documentation for each setting.

 Logos and 'persona' images can be loaded into (client) *wwwroot/app/images* folder.

 #### ---- The **'app'** Folders: ----
 Deployment specific application configuration is largely kept in two folders both named *app* under **(client)/wwwroot** and **(server)/wwwroot**.
 This should make for easier customzation for different deployments as only the *app* folders need be replaced (in most cases) before deployment.

+#### Session Persistence and Logging
+CosmosDB connection string can be specified in [settings json](/ExampleSettings.json).
+If connection is specified then chat sessions will be persisted in CosmosDB under the database name 'fsopenai'.
+Additionally chat submissions will be logged in the same database.
+See [Sessions.fs](src/FsOpenAI.GenAI/Sessions.fs) and [Monitoring.fs](src/FsOpenAI.GenAI/Monitoring.fs) for additional details.

 ### 3. Prompt Templates by Domain